pboin/cancer_notebook/resources.md

 - **[The Metabolic Approach to Cancer:  Integrating Deep Nutrition, the Ketogenic Diet, and Nontoxic Bio-Individualized Therapies](https://www.amazon.com/dp/1603586865/)**, by Winters and Kelley ( 4.7 / 1118 )
   - Deep and technical.
 Some bio-chemistry paragraphs.
-  - Worth reading, but more work to read than the other.
+  - Worth reading, but more work to read than Quillin's book.

 - **[Keto for Cancer: Ketogenic Metabolic Therapy as a Targeted Nutritional Strategy](https://www.amazon.com/gp/product/1603587012/)**, by Miriam Kalamian EdM MS CNS ( 4.6 / 695 )
   - With a foreword by Dr. Dominic D'Agostino, PhD and contributions from Thomas Seyfried, PhD, author of Cancer as a Metabolic Disease; Miriam Kalamian, EdM, MS, CNS, author of Keto for Cancer; and Beth Zupec Kania, consultant nutritionist of The Charlie Foundation.